PaperAnalyticalDeviceND/pad_dataset_registry/datasets/docs/FHI2020_Stratified_Sampling/README.md

 # <a id='toc1_'></a>[`FHI2020 Stratified Sampling` Dataset](#toc0_)

-Welcome to the FHI2020 Stratified Sampling Dataset, a curated collection of PADs (Paper Analytical Devices) cards employed in the FHI2020 and FHI2022 projects.
+Welcome to the FHI2020 Stratified Sampling Dataset, a curated collection of PADs (Paper Analytical Devices) employed in the FHI2020 and FHI2022 projects.

 ---